benwaples/readings/class-01.md

 So far this text book is a great example of ch.18!
 Design helps a user navigate through the website and consume information easier/ quicker.

 ## JavaScript intro
+JavasScript is used to handle interactive elements of the website

 ## JavaScript CH.
 1
+JS files (scripts or instructions) should work step by step and solve a problem.
+The document object model uses objects to and methods to handle the user interacting with the website.
+The webpage is made up up of a lot of nested nodes!